keeler/blog/content/posts/Aggregating-Variance.md

-[^1]: The [article](http://www.burtonsys.com/climate/composite_standard_deviations.html) I previously linked to and [this page](https://people.richland.edu/james/lecture/m170/ch13-1wy.html) where helpful to me in making these connections.
+[^1]: The [article](http://www.burtonsys.com/climate/composite_standard_deviations.html) I previously linked to and [this page](https://people.richland.edu/james/lecture/m170/ch13-1wy.html) where helpful to me in understanding the connection.